 - Attributes: Melting Point: 45-56°C (113-133°F).
 Scent: Holds fragrance well.

-- Sustainability: Controversial; linked to deforestation.
+- Sustainability: Controversial; linked to deforestation concerns unless sourcing is carefully managed.

 - Comparison: Crystalline effects, harder texture.